stephanmg/stephanmg/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=stephanmg&theme=onedark&row=1&column=7)](https://github.com/stephanmg?tab=repositories&q=&type=source&language=)

 ___
- 🔭 I’m currently working heavily on my dissertation to be finished 2020.
+ 🔭 ~~I’m currently working heavily on my dissertation to be finished 2020.~~ DONE!

-Afterwards I'm looking to collaborate on projects in the field of Computational Neuroscience, in particular numerical simulations on HPC infrastructure.
-Contact information will be made available here when my website and blog are completed.
+I'm looking to collaborate on projects in the field of Computational Neuroscience, in particular numerical simulations on HPC infrastructure using mixed-compute infrastructure..
+Contact information has been made available here and will be made available on my website and blog when they are completed.
 ___
 <!--
 **stephanmg/stephanmg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.